 Whether you're trying to attract talent or retain it, employees need to know their employers.
 A well-functioning internal communications system and the open work environment it creates will give your company an edge in today's highly competitive market.

 Informal communication has its advantages and disadvantages.
-Grapevine word-of-mouth can sometimes help employees to interpret managerial information; it often reaches those who might have otherwise missed the original transmission; and it's more flexible than formal communication.
-In addition, the grapevine helps to improve relationships between employees and it spreads knowledge and tips that can make work more effective.
+Grapevine word-of-mouth often reaches those who might have otherwise missed the original transmission and it's more flexible than formal internal comms.
+The grapevine can also help improve relationships between employees and spread insider tips that can make work more effective.

-On the other hand, informal communication can distort the meaning of information; it supports rumors and misunderstandings; and it’s difficult to control.
+On the other hand, informal communication can distort the meaning of information.
+It fosters rumors and misunderstandings that are difficult to control after the fact.

-Good internal communication can help increase the advantages of informal communication.
-It will slow down the rumor mill by communicating frequently and immediately, and it will help employees to interpret information as well as instructions.
+Solid, formal internal comms processes can help increase the advantages of informal communication.
+It will slow down the rumor mill with frequency and help employees interpret information.

 Employees put a high premium on transparency in their interactions with different levels of management, going as far as naming it the top factor in determining their happiness and satisfaction in the workplace.